Trump’s choice for Navy secretary Philip Bilden withdraws from consideration

 President Donald Trump’s choice to be secretary of the Navy, businessman Philip Bilden, said Sunday he was withdrawing from consideration for the post, citing concerns about privacy and separating himself from his business interests.

 Bilden’s withdrawal raises similar issues to that of Vincent Viola, Trump’s nominee for Army secretary who stepped aside earlier this month.
+Just last week, the Pentagon sought to tamp down reports that Bilden might pull out.

 Bilden was an intelligence officer in the Army Reserve from 1986-1996.
 He relocated to Hong Kong to set up an Asian presence for HarbourVest Partners LLC, a global private equity management firm.
 Bilden recently retired from HarbourVest Partners after 25 years.